 Kaiser Permanente workers pose for a photo.
 (SEIU Healthcare 1199NW)

-The Washington union’s announcement comes the same day a national coalition of unions, including SEIU Healthcare 1199NW, reached a tentative agreement with Kaiser Permanente following a three-day strike by tens of thousands of workers nationwide, including some in southwest Washington, went on what union leaders said was the largest health care worker strike in recent U.S. history.
+The Washington union’s announcement comes the same day a national coalition of unions, including SEIU Healthcare 1199NW, reached a tentative agreement with Kaiser Permanente after more than 75,000 workers nationwide, including some in southwest Washington, went on what union leaders said was the largest health care worker strike in recent U.S. history.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.